GuanceCloud/guance-docs/docs/en/integrations/aws_elb.md

 ---
 title: 'AWS ELB'
-summary: 'Use the " Official Script Market " series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.'
+summary: 'Use the " Official Script Market " series script package in the script market to synchronize data from cloud monitoring cloud assets to the Guance.'
 __int_icon: 'icon/aws_api_gateway'
 dashboard: